yashmankar1120/Fake_News_Detection/README.md

 # Fake_News_Detection_Minor_Project

 This was our minor project in third year of college.
 It was a fun project , we trained our model on the basis of news headlines.
+We used passiveagressiveclassifier for our classification model.
+It was deployed on Heroku.
+The model can be accessed at: https://fakenewsdetectiongrp8.herokuapp.com/